jairrab/KotlinCalculator/README.md

 ```
 Calculator.getInstance(CalculatorType.BASIC_MDAS, 0.0, this)
 ```
-To use a non-MDAS calculator, pass a `CalculatorType` parameter:
+To use a non-MDAS calculator, pass a `CalculatorType.BASIC_NON_MDAS` parameter:
 ```
 Calculator.getInstance(CalculatorType.BASIC_NON_MDAS, initialNumber, this)
 ```